 Terngu and his mother turned around and began to walk away into the forest that led to their home.

 They could hear the voice of the chief priest chanting and singing behind them.
-His voice got faint with every step they took and soon, they could no longer hear his voice.
+His voice got faint with every step they took and soon, they could no longer hear him.

 Sadly but quietly, they continued to walk towards their home, never to speak of this day’s events to anyone.